DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

+[Screenshot Attached]

-Please configure the monitor’s message so that it will:
+Q. Please configure the monitor’s message so that it will:
+A. In order to create the monitoring message, we mody the "Say whats happening" on Step4.

+{{#is_alert}} My Metric is above {{value}} on {{host.ip}} {{/is_alert}}
+{{#is_warning}} My Metric is in warning state {{value}} {{/is_warning}}
+{{#is_no_data}} My Metric has no data {{value}} {{/is_no_data}}

+@philipbrophy@gmail.com
-* Send you an email whenever the monitor triggers.
+Q. * Send you an email whenever the monitor triggers.
+A. The email is sent using the @ notation.

-* Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
+Q. * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
+A. Using the format above, would send an email based on an alert, warning or not data.

-* Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+Q. * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+A. The metric value is held in the reserve variable {{value}}.

-* When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+Q. * When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+A. [Screenshot Provided]

-* **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Q. * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

   * One that silences it from 7pm to 9am daily on M-F,
   * And one that silences it all day on Sat-Sun.
   * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+A. In order to schedule downtimes I clicked into manage Downtime under the monitors.
+From here I schedule a downtime as seen per the screenshots.
+[Screenshots Attached]

 ## Collecting APM Data: